+'''

-/usr/local/sbin/macbindconfig create <RETURN> chkconfig xend on <RETURN> service xend start <RETURN>
+/usr/local/sbin/macbindconfig create <RETURN>

+chkconfig xend on <RETURN>

+service xend start <RETURN>

+'''

 When the configuration of server components has been changed, check the configuration file of the OS, and make any necessary corrections.
-For details, refer to "Configuration File Check" in "2.2.1.1 Software Preparation and Checks" in the "Setup Guide CE".
+For details, refer to "Check the Network Interface Definition File" in "2.2.1.1 Software Preparation and Checks" in the "Setup Guide CE".